Modern Slavery and Human Trafficking Statement

 Our Business and Organisational Structure

 Prime is a property development company.
 We operate throughout the UK in the health and social care real estate sector with clients including both private and public sector organisations.
-Our corporate social responsibility objectives aim to improve the impact of our business on society and the economies of the areas in which we work.
+Our corporate social responsibility objectives aim to improve the impact of our business on society and the economies of the areas in which we work, as evidenced by our B Corps accreditation.

 Prime is committed to always working to the highest professional standards and complies with all the laws, regulations and rules relevant to our business.
 We have a zero-tolerance approach to slavery and human trafficking.

-Prime’s wholly owned subsidiary, Prime (UK) Developments Ltd, employs 53 staff who work from our head office.
-All Prime staff work freely and receive in excess of minimum/living wage and there are no instances of modern slavery or human trafficking amongst our employees.
+Prime’s wholly owned subsidiary, Prime (UK) Developments Limited, employs 43 staff who work mainly from our head office in Worcester.
+All Prime staff work flexibly between home and the office and receive in excess of the minimum/living wage.
+There have been no instances of modern slavery or human trafficking amongst our employees.

 We have identified the areas at high risk of slavery or human trafficking to be in the construction and property maintenance industries, with whom we deal on a regular basis as part of our business and supply chain.

 We have adopted a Modern Slavery Policy which is one of a number of policies which confirm our commitment to being an ethical, sustainable and responsible business.
+We are proud to have achieved B Corps accreditation, which emphasises our commitment to deliver position change in the world through the projects which we develop.
 We expect the same standards from those we work with and are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.

 Our Policies